eclipse-cbi/p2repo-sbom/docs/overview.md

 e.g., the application bundles, for provisioning application installations from those units.

-A Software Bill of Material, an SBOM, is a formal inventory of a software application's components, including metadata about those components as well as dependencies between those components.
+A Software Bill of Materials (SBOM), is a formal inventory of a software application's components, including metadata about those components as well as dependencies between those components.
 To produce an SBOM for an Eclipse application,